wadinj/GiTaigHub/README.md

 Will create four classes Customer, BankAccount, BankManagement and Dues which represent the entities.

-To be continued...

-Example of Structured English :
+Our solution is also able to handle huge structured english, such as :

-UserStory : Ticketing system aotumatic affectation
+UserStory : Ticketing system automatic affectation
 ```
-TicketingSystem can affect automatically to the appropriate team
+TicketingSystem can affect automatically to Team
-The ticket can be dispatch to 3 different teams :
-   - L1 : First Level team
-   - L2 : Second level team
-   - L3 : Third level team
-The ticket can be set with several properties :
-   - Emergency : Low, Medium, High
-   - Environment : Integration, Approval, preproduction
-   - Skill needed : System, Middleware, Network
-   - Level of skills needed : Easy, Medium, hard
-   - Description : A text which represents the operation
-   - Server URL
- The ticket is represented by an unique id
-   IF Ticket is set on Integration environment THEN
+   IF Ticket's environment is set on Integration THEN
-      IF Skill needed for the ticket is System THEN
-         IF level of skills needed is easy THEN
-            Add ticket to L1 System
-         ELSE IF level of skills needed is medium or hard THEN
-            Add ticket to L2 System
-         END IF
-      END IF
-      IF Skill needed for the ticket is Middleware THEN
-         IF level of skills needed is easy THEN
-            Add ticket to L1 System
-         ELSE IF level of skills needed is medium or hard THEN
-            Add ticket to L2 System
-         END IF
-      END IF
-   ELSE IF ticket is set on Approval environment THEN
-         IF Skill needed for the ticket is System THEN
+      IF Ticket's skill is middleware THEN
-            IF level of skills needed is easy THEN
+         IF Skill's level is easy THEN
-               Add ticket to L2 System
-            ELSE IF level of skills needed is medium THEN
-               Add ticket to L2 System
+            add Ticket to L1System
          ELSE
-               Add ticket to L3 System
-            END IF
-         END IF
-      IF Skill needed for the ticket is Middleware THEN
-         IF level of skills needed is easy THEN
-               Add ticket to L2 Middleware
-            ELSE IF level of skills needed is medium THEN
+            IF Skill's level is medium or hard THEN
-               Add ticket to L2 Middleware
+                add Ticket to L2System
+            ENDIF
+        ENDIF
+      ENDIF
    ELSE
-               Add ticket to L3 Middleware
-            END IF
-      END IF
+    IF Ticket's environment is set on approval THEN
+         IF Ticket's skill is system THEN
+            IF Skill's level is easy THEN
+               add Ticket to L2System
             ELSE
+                IF Skill's level is medium THEN
+                add Ticket to L2System
+                ELSE
+                add Ticket to L3System
+                ENDIF
+            ENDIF
+         ENDIF
+    ELSE
+      IF Ticket's skill is middleware THEN
+         IF Skill's level is easy THEN
+               add Ticket to L2Middleware
+            ELSE
+                IF Skill's level is medium THEN
+                add Ticket to L2Middleware
+                ELSE
+                add Ticket to L3Middleware
+                ENDIF
+            ENDIF
+      ENDIF
+   ENDIF
-      IF Skill needed for the ticket is System THEN
+      IF Ticket's skill is system THEN
-            IF level of skills needed is easy THEN
+            IF Skill's level is easy THEN
-               Add ticket to L2 System
+               add Ticket to L2System
+            ELSE
-            ELSE IF level of skills needed is medium or hard THEN
+                IF Skill's level is medium or hard THEN
-               Add ticket to L3 System
-            END IF
-      END IF
+                add Ticket to L3System
+                ENDIF
+            ENDIF
+      ENDIF
-      IF Skill needed for the ticket is Middleware THEN
+      IF Ticket's skill is middleware THEN
-            IF level of skills needed is easy THEN
+            IF Skill's level is easy THEN
-               Add ticket to L2 Middleware
+               add Ticket to L2Middleware
+            ELSE
-            ELSE IF level of skills needed is medium or hard THEN
+                IF Skill's level is medium or hard THEN
-               Add ticket to L3 Middleware
-            END IF
-      END IF
-  END IF
+                add Ticket to L3Middleware
+                ENDIF
+            ENDIF
+      ENDIF
+  ENDIF
 ```